grafana/agent/docs/sources/operator/api.md

 </td>
 <td>
 <p>RemoteWrite controls default remote_write settings for all instances.
 If
-an instance does not provide its own remoteWrite settings, these will be used instead.</p>
+an instance does not provide its own RemoteWrite settings, these will be used instead.</p>
 </td>
 </tr>